nookyo/qubership-nifi/docs/administrator-guide.md

 ## Volumes and directories

-Qubership-nifi Docker image has several volumes that are used for storing data and several directories that used for storing or injecting data.
+The qubership-nifi Docker image defines several volumes for storing data and directories for storing or injecting data.
-The table below provides a list of volumes and directories and their description.
+The table below lists these volumes and directories with their descriptions.

 | Name                     | Type      | Path                                         | Description                                                                                                                                                                                                                  |
 |--------------------------|-----------|----------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|